stuartpauljames/school-hub/README.md

 cd school-hub
 npm install
-npx playwright install chromium npm run setup              # interactive: asks for each credential npm run authorize-google   # connects your Google Calendar (one-time) npm run install-service    # sets everything running automatically npm run doctor             # confirms everything is working
+npx playwright install chromium npm run configure          # opens a browser-based setup wizard
 ```

+This opens `http://localhost:4175` with a step-by-step wizard: connecting
+your Google Calendar (with a real dropdown of your actual calendars to pick
+from, not a pasted-in ID), your children's names, your school app logins,
+and finally two clearly ordered buttons -- run a test check first, then
+install everything to run automatically.
+No manual file editing required.
+This is what `SETUP.md` walks through for a less technical audience.

-`npm run setup` writes your `.env` for you instead of hand-editing it.
+Prefer the terminal? `npm run setup` is a text-based version of the same
+wizard (no live calendar picker, just paste in a calendar ID), followed by
+`npm run authorize-google`, `npm run install-service`, and `npm run doctor`.

 `npm run install-service` detects whether you're on Mac or Windows and
 installs the right kind of background service automatically -- on Mac this
 handles correct file paths, macOS quarantine attributes, and cleaning up